GabeScott/standard-works-vault/General Conference/1996 April - My Prayers Were Answered.md

 # My Prayers Were Answered

-*By By Kirstin Boyer - Springville Seventh Ward, Springville Utah Stake*
+By Kirstin Boyer - *Springville Seventh Ward, Springville Utah Stake*

 *Given in the April session of the 1996 General Conference*